-Adopting my Pan-Asian Mediterranean (PAM) diet will certainly help reduce high blood pressure and improve both your general cardiovascular health and overall health.
+Adopting my Pan-Asian Modified Mediterranean (PAMM) diet will certainly help reduce high blood pressure and improve both your general cardiovascular health and overall health.
 But adding several specific foods that lower high blood pressure to your diet on a regular basis can help you reap even more benefits.
-Here are 11 foods that lower high blood pressure.
+Here are several foods that lower high blood pressure.

 Natto is a traditional cheese-like fermented soy product that’s popular in Japan.
 It’s made by boiling or steaming soybeans and then fermenting them with the bacterium Bacillus subtilis natto.
-Natto and nattokinase, a supplemental form of natto, are thought to promote healthy circulation—and therefore are foods that lower high blood pressure—because they help break up fibrin—one of the elements in the blood that causes clotting.
+Nattokinase, a supplemental form of natto, is a natural remedy for high blood pressure — natto works by breaking up fibrin, one of the elements in the blood that causes clotting.
 Sold at most Asian grocery stores and in some health food stores, natto is frequently served as a condiment or with miso, cabbage, eggs or mixed in salads.
 Be aware, however, that if you’re taking a blood thinner such as Coumadin (warfarin), you should not eat natto or take nattokinase.
 That’s because Coumadin also has an effect on fibrin, and doubling up with natto may thin the blood too much.

 Oligomeric proanthocyanidins (OPCs) are abundant in nature, especially in fresh fruits and vegetables.
-These free-radical scavengers are quickly absorbed into the bloodstream, and they show great promise in supporting healthy circulation, blood pressure and vein health.
-In fact, research has confirmed that the OPC quercetin is particularly effective at lowering blood pressure.
+These free-radical scavengers are quickly absorbed into the bloodstream, and they show great promise in supporting healthy circulation, blood pressure, and vein health.
+In fact, research has confirmed that the OPC quercetin is a natural supplement to lower blood pressure.

 Two of the most quercetin-rich foods that lower high blood pressure are apples and onions.
 For best medicinal results, you should eat onions raw—cooked onions don’t have the same effect.
 For optimal health benefits, when preparing food, I recommend combining onions with other ingredients that lower high blood pressure, such as garlic and olive oil.

 I recommend crushed flaxseed for supporting healthy blood pressure because it contains the two key types of essential fatty acids: 19 percent activated omega-6s and 48 percent of an omega-3 precursor, alpha linolenic acid.
-And on top of these blood pressure–lowering benefits, you’ll also be rewarded with healthier skin, lower cholesterol levels, improved digestion and a cleaner bowel.
+In addition to being natural supplements to lower blood pressure, omega-3s and omega-6s also contribute to healthier skin, lower cholesterol levels, improved digestion, and a cleaner bowel.

 In general, freshly ground or crushed flaxseed is better than flax oil because you’re assured the oil in the seed is fresh, plus you’re getting extra fiber and plant lignans.
 Enjoy flaxseed raw by mixing it into your cereal, yogurt, or smoothies.

 Wakame is the most popular seaweed in Japan.
 Eating 3 grams of dried wakame daily for four weeks may reduce systolic blood pressure by up to 14 points and diastolic blood pressure by up to 5 points.
-And the edible Asian red-brown algae called Ecklonia cava has been found to contain natural plant compounds that help dilate blood vessels and, therefore, also benefit blood pressure.
+And the edible Asian red-brown algae called Ecklonia cava has been found to contain natural plant compounds that help dilate blood vessels and act as a natural remedy for high blood pressure.
 I personally eat seaweed on a regular basis, and I am particularly fond of the offerings of the Maine Seaweed Co.—the purveyors of some of the purest products around—available from Maine Coast Sea Vegetables at www.seaveg.com.

 Celery, celery extract and celery oil all contain apigenin, which relaxes blood vessels and lowers blood pressure.
-Consuming four stalks of celery per day, eight teaspoons of celery juice three times daily, or an equivalent amount in the form of supplemental celery seed extract (1,000 mg twice a day) or oil (one-half to one teaspoon three times daily in tincture form) provides a blood pressure–lowering effect.
+Consuming four stalks of celery per day, eight teaspoons of celery juice three times daily, or an equivalent amount in the form of supplemental celery seed extract (1,000 mg twice a day) or oil (one-half to one teaspoon three times daily in tincture form) provides a natural remedy for high blood pressure.